-This is when you pay only the minimum balance due each month on each of your accounts and if you have any money left in your budget, you pay that extra money into the account with the highest interest rate.
+The debt avalanche method is when you pay only the minimum balance due each month on each of your accounts, and if you have any money left in your budget, you pay that extra money into the account with the highest interest rate.
 When that account is paid off, you allocate any extra money to the account with the next highest interest rate.
-The idea is that by paying down accounts with high interest rates, you’ll be paying your debts faster and for less money.
+The idea is that by paying down accounts with high interest rates, you’ll pay your debts faster and for less money.

-This is the same basic premise as the debt avalanche.
-With the debt snowball, though, any extra money is put toward the smallest debt.
+The debt snowball method is the same basic premise as the debt avalanche.
+With the debt snowball, any extra money is put toward the smallest debt.
 The idea here is that by paying off debts quickly, you build momentum that you can use to squash your larger debts.

 Is debt avalanche or debt snowball the right option for you?
 Learn more here.

 Debt settlement is an option if you know you cannot afford to pay the total amount you owe.
-Instead, you contact your lender and try to come up with a total amount due that you both can live with (and that is less than what you currently owe).
+Instead, you contact your lender and try to come up with a total amount due that you can live with (which is less than what you currently owe).